23rd November 2019

-An update to Agassiz, Beavan and Heckford, 2013 (Checklist of the Lepidoptera of the British Isles), published in the Entomologist's Record 131: 1-7 announces that the genus Syncopacma has been synonymised with Aproaerema.
-This affects nine British species and all relevant content has been updated accordingly on this website..
+An update to Agassiz, Beavan and Heckford, 2013 (Checklist of the Lepidoptera of the British Isles), published in the Entomologist's Record 131: 1-7 announced that the genus Syncopacma has been synonymised with Aproaerema.
+This affects nine British species and all relevant content has been updated accordingly on this website.

 Provisional distribution maps and data submission procedures.

 The provisional distribution maps displayed on each species home page has been updated with all records submitted direct to the Gelechiid Recording Scheme (GRS) by the end of February 2018.

 Data for future map updates should be sent, by the appropriate Vice County Moth Recorders (VCMRs), to the National Moth (micromoth) Recording Scheme at Butterfly Conservation as part of their annual micromoth records submission.
 NMRS will then forward the Gelechiid data to the GRS and the first batch of such data is expected to be made available during 2018.
 On receipt of this data a comprehensive comparison will be carried out by the GRS to ensure minimal duplication.
 VCMRs are asked to please notify the GRS of any records where subsequent redeterminations are made or records are withdrawn.